Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Checks against known IP addresses of users against the login request
   - If the IP address is not known, the user will be asked to authenticate himself/herself using a randomly generated 16 characters code that is sent to the user's email
     - The 16 characters code is a randomly generated 12 bytes from Google Cloud Platform KMS Cloud HSM
+    - The 16 characters code will also only be valid for 8 minutes
   - The saved IP address will stay in the database until it has not been accessed on that IP address for more than 10 days

 - 2 Factor Authentication using Google Authenticator Time-based OTP (TOTP)